CCrashCup/FoV-Sphere/README.md

 FoV_Y Calculator

 1. Do 1st FoV_Y Import (Reset)
-   In the Importer settings, be sure to choose "Geometry Load:" [Reprojection (Full)].
+   In the Importer settings, be sure to choose "Position:" [Reprojection (Full)].
 Use the Width and Height values from the log file, or you can supply higher values, while maintining aspect ratioo, for better precision.

 2. Enter FoV_Y used
    Enter the value from the first FoV_Y import.